Worst-Case Services and State-Based Scheduling: Max-Slack Schedules

-One subtlety needs to be addressed here.
-As a close examination of the above proof would reveal, what we have proved is that $\mb{F}(\nu_\mu^{[\mc{P}]})$ is non-empty in $\mb{R}^n$, but we have not proved it to contain any integral point.
-This, however, does not constitute an obstacle to the joint application of the above theorem and Theorem \ref{T:HMSS}.
-Reviewing our entire proof of Theorem \ref{T:MSS}, nowhere was the integrality of $\mb{F}_\mu$ used.
-Similarly, in proving Theorem \ref{T:HMSS} as its extension, nowhere will the integrality of $\mb{F}(\nu_\mu^{[\mc{P}]})$ be used, implying that the theorem will hold as long as $\mb{F}(\nu_\mu^{[\mc{P}]})$ is non-empty in $\mb{R}^n$.\footnote{Actually it can rather work the other way around.
-If $\mb{F}(\nu_\mu^{[\mc{P}]})$ is non-empty in $\mb{R}^n$, Theorem \ref{T:HMSS} guarantees that $e^{[\Omega]}(\nu_\mu^{[\mc{P}]}) \in \mb{F}(\nu_\mu^{[\mc{P}]})$.
-But $e^{[\Omega]}(\nu_\mu^{[\mc{P}]})$ is integral by definition, so $\mb{F}(\nu_\mu^{[\mc{P}]})$ has to contain at least one integral point.
-Of course this can also be established directly.
-Should we choose to apply Frank's sandwich theorem as suggested in the preceding footnote, it would follow directly from the discrete part of that theorem.}
+One subtlety does need to be addressed.
+Close examination of Theorem~\ref{T:HMSSCond}'s proof reveals that what is proved is that $\mb{F}(\nu_\mu^{[\mc{P}]})$ is non-empty in $\mb{R}^n$, not that it contains any integral point.
+This, however, is not an obstacle to the joint application of Theorems~\ref{T:HMSS} and \ref{T:HMSSCond}.
+In fact, nowhere is the integrality of $\mb{F}(\nu_\mu^{[\mc{P}]})$ ever used in Theorem~\ref{T:HMSS}'s proof, including the omitted proof of Lemma~\ref{L:HMSS} that replicates that of Lemma~\ref{L:MSS} almost verbatim.
+So Theorem~\ref{T:HMSS} holds as long as $\mb{F}(\nu_\mu^{[\mc{P}]})$ is non-empty in $\mb{R}^n$.\footnote{In light of this observation, $\mb{F}(\nu_\mu^{[\mc{P}]})$'s non-emptiness in $\mb{R}^n$ is not only necessary but also sufficient for its integrality.
+If $\mb{F}(\nu_\mu^{[\mc{P}]})$ is non-empty in $\mb{R}^n$, Theorem~\ref{T:HMSS} guarantees that $e^{[\Omega]}(\nu_\mu^{[\mc{P}]}) \in \mb{F}(\nu_\mu^{[\mc{P}]})$.
+But, by definition, $e^{[\Omega]}(\nu_\mu^{[\mc{P}]})$ is integral.
+So $\mb{F}(\nu_\mu^{[\mc{P}]})$ contains at least one integral point.
+This result can also be established directly.
+For instance, if we apply Frank's sandwich theorem as suggested in footnote~\ref{F:non-empty+}, it follows directly from the discrete part of that theorem.}